The Joy of Disillusionment

 To those of us who were suckled and steeped in religion, the prospect of losing belief in deity is ominous, if not terrifying.
 Anyone who “loses their faith”, is viewed with pity - a sad, lonely, disillusioned figure - a figure to be consoled, corrected, or avoided.
 When the balloon of belief finally burst for me, I was depressed and upset.
 I grieved for the loss of God and Heaven, and I felt betrayed by the society that instilled these beliefs in me and by my own self for being less critical than I should have been for so many years.

 For the former Christian, disillusionment has chiefly to do with the hope and expectation of life beyond death.
-If we remove God from our understanding of reality, we also remove all hope and means of achieving such a future life.
-The idea of our deaths as simple annihilation is too frightening - too alien - to bear.
+If we remove God from our understanding of reality, we also remove all religiously based hope and means of achieving such a future life.
+The idea of our deaths as simple annihilation is too frightening–too alien–to bear.
 Should we have the courage to bear it, however, we can come to a new view of our lives.
 Because we no longer are expecting a future eternal life (to which access is conditional), we are naturally led to refocus on the real physical life we have.
 The value of our life and of each day and moment of it is magnified dramatically.
 We are instilled with a new courage to live this life fully and not to waste our precious time on futile fantasies.
 We work harder to stay healthy, productive, and creative as we do our best to extend our useful life spans.

 As I began to live this new life, I realized that it is richer and more satisfying than the life I had been living.
 My disillusionment has caused me to go through a process of emptiness, followed by reassessment and refocus, and finally, newfound health and joy in my present life.